temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

   src/mocha/*.test.ts
 ```

-However, since this is quite verbose to type into the command line every time, you'll find a `test` script defined in `package.json` that runs this command for you.
+However, since this is a lot to type into the command line every time, you'll find a `test` script defined in `package.json` that runs this command for you.

-Ensure you've saved all of your files and execute your tests with the following command:
+Ensure you've saved all your files and execute your tests with the following command:

 ```command
 npm test